Search for a timber, Application or Project

 Are engineered hardwood floors good for dogs?

 This question relates to both solid floors and engineered timber floors and it is the coating that is most important.
-In both cases, a hard wearing coating is your best chance for longevity but it depends on how active your dog is too.
+In both cases, a hard wearing coating is your best chance for longevity but it also depends on how active your dog is.
 The ability to sand and re-polish at a later date should also be a priority.
 Warranty against ‘excessive wear’ would likely be void in this application.

 Can engineered floors be sanded and refinished?